Will Our Cat Climb?

 Is there an alternative to drilling holes in the ceiling when installing a floor-to-ceiling Hicat®?

-Yes, Fatcat can be installed using a bespoke ceiling clamping kit as an alternative to the standard install kit.
+Yes, Fatcat can be installed using a bespoke ceiling clamping kit or spacer as an alternative to the standard install kit or you can use a Wall Mounting Kit to install the floor-to-ceiling unit as an alternative to drilling into the ceiling.

-Polecat & Tomcat have a smaller footprint than Fatcat so we don't offer this option for these units however, we have trialled a fixing whereby a mounting disc is secured to the ceiling using a Velcro® fastener & this did hold up to testing but still believe that a mechanical fixing (drilling holes) is the safest way to install Tomcat & Polecat units.
+Polecat & Tomcat have a smaller footprint than Fatcat so we don't offer this option for these units however, we do have customers that have fixed a mounting disc to the ceiling using a Velcro® fastener as an alternative to drilling but believe that a mechanical fixing into a bush is the safest way to install our floor-to-ceiling units.

 Our Hicat® wobbles when our cats play on it?

-After some use you may find that there is some movement in your Hicat® between it & the ceiling - this is usually because the unit hasn't been levelled properly or the ceiling hole alignment is slightly out, which causes the plasterboard holes to open up over time.
+After some use you may find that there is some movement in your Hicat® between it & the ceiling - this is usually because the bush has become loose or even free of the plasterboard hole in the ceiling.

-If after levelling out & checking your unit you still find there is movement please get in touch & we will be happy to send out a Ceiling Mounting Disc that can be retro fitted over the existing ceiling hole/s to stop this from happening.
+If the bush can’t be re-fixed with a touch of glue & or you don’t want to re-install the unit into new ceiling holes then please get in touch & we will be happy to send out a Ceiling Mounting Disc that can be retro fitted over the existing ceiling hole/s to stop this from happening.

 What happens if we can't get our an accurate ceiling measurement?